JeComtempleDuCodeSource/Konkantezer/README.md

 * Comment code: On going!
 * Selectable maximum size of .c parts: Soon!
 * Pairing with compression: With my Treemer program i'll try to do something.
-* Fix error where file cannot be extracted because directory has to been created.

 ## Use
 * "Konkantize" a file: \